Year round pond care

 - melt a hole in the ice regularly with a pan of hot water to let oxygen through for plants and fish.

-Please ask the staff in our Godstone and Betchworth garden centre for more information and advice about looking after ponds.
+Please ask the staff in our Betchworth and Godstone garden centre for more information and advice about looking after ponds.